Saradawson/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    Document Object Model is data of an objects that effects the structure of a document.
 2. What is an event?
+    An event is something that happens when the browser manipulates a page.
 3. What is an event listener?
+    A procedure that waits for an even to happen.
 4. Why would we convert a NodeList into an Array?
+    So that we can access all of the elements within the nodelist.
 5. What is a component?
+    A component is reusable code that take in props.